 Under Rule 613(g)(2), each member of a national securities exchange or national securities association is required to comply with all the provisions of the CAT NMS Plan.
 Relatedly, as mandated under Rule 613, the CAT NMS Plan requires each Participant to adopt rules requiring its members to comply with Rule 613 and the CAT NMS Plan, and to agree to enforce compliance by its members in that regard.
 Accordingly, each Participant has adopted rules requiring its members to comply with Rule 613 and the CAT NMS Plan.
 See, e.g., FINRA Rule 6800 Series.

-The Participants jointly own CAT NMS, LLC, which was formed by the Participants to arrange for and oversee the creation, implementation, and maintenance of the CAT as required under Rule 613.
-Thus, the CAT is a facility of each SRO Participant.
-CAT NMS, LLC selected Thesys CAT LLC as the Plan Processor to create, implement, and maintain the CAT System; however, CAT NMS, LLC is the exclusive owner of the CAT System.
-Thus, when Industry Member reporting commences, Industry Members will submit data to an SRO facility, rather than a system that is owned by a non-SRO entity.
+The SROs jointly own and operate CAT NMS, LLC, which was formed by the SROs to arrange for and oversee the creation, implementation, and maintenance of the CAT as required under Rule 613.
+Further, the CAT is a facility of each SRO.
+Accordingly, when Industry Member reporting commences, Industry Members will submit data to an SRO facility.

 CAT Reporting Obligations